Rutgers-ITI-202/team-assignment-javalava/README.md

 - Be sure only the minimum methods are public; most of your methods and variables should be private

 The theme of the game, and the goal of the game, is up to you.
-So that your adventure game is not too difficult to grade, please:
-- Don't let the player "die" or otherwise get into a situation from which there is no possibility of winning the game.
+So that your adventure game is not too difficult to grade, please don't let the player "die" or otherwise get into a situation from which there is no possibility of winning the game.

-## Structure of the program
+### Structure of the program

 - Project name: TextAdventure
 - Package name: adventure